 Use role samples as vocabulary, not statistics

-The current packet shows different posting vocabularies by role.
+The current analysis shows different posting vocabularies by role.
 Help Desk Technician samples include troubleshooting, Windows, ServiceNow, Active Directory, macOS, DNS, VPN, and support certifications.
 AI Specialist samples include machine learning, Python, LLM, AWS, SQL, PyTorch, OpenAI, and Okta.
 Software Developer samples include Python, AWS, Kubernetes, TypeScript, React, Java, API, and Azure.

 Those words are useful because they tell you what to practice.
 They are not a representative census.
 Do not say a skill is growing, shrinking, or required by the market based on one current sample panel.